 Second Genome has engaged in a number of solutions-based collaborations for the profiling of our partners’ clinical trials.
 These collaborations have helped identify key microbial signatures for important clinical trials and through these and other similar studies, many science articles have been published in peer-reviewed journals.
 Although we no longer offer this as a service, our novel platform will identify microbiome signatures to accompany any broad collaboration we engage in with partners.

-Our team is continuing to explore partnerships and collaborations within the microbiome as it related to our core disease focus areas.
+Our team is continuing to explore partnerships and collaborations related to our approach to microbiome science in our core disease focus areas.

-Partnership with Monsanto to Leverage the Second Genome Discovery Platform to Accelerate Protein Discovery for Agricultural Applications
+Partnership with Bayer to Leverage the Second Genome Discovery Platform to Accelerate Protein Discovery for Agricultural Applications

 Scientific collaboration with Alimentary Pharmabiotic Centre (APC) Microbiome Institute at University College Cork (UCC), Ireland

 The focus of our collaboration with the APC at UCC is to identify bacterial species and mechanisms that are driving IBD biology.
 This alliance between academia and industry allows both groups to benefit from the other’s expertise and exchange ideas to accelerate new discoveries.

 M3: Microbiome Metabolites and the Mind, a Collaboration with Stanford Medicine

 Second Genome, Inc., and the Stanford University School of Medicine have received a Fast-Track 1R44 Small Business Innovation Research (SBIR) grant to study the relationship between the human microbiome and autism as a model to be generalized to other central nervous system diseases such as substance use disorders.
 This multi-year collaboration will enable the platform to evaluate a host of central nervous system disorders.